dianalam/dianalam.github.io/_posts/2016-01-30-movie-success.md

   * Holiday release was significantly correlated with success in both models, but release season is not really a defining feature of a movie.
 As we all know, the good movies are released during Oscar season (November - December) and bad movies are "dumped" in the January - February months.
 Just releasing a movie during the season that other good movies are released doesn't make your movie good, so this correlation should be taken with a grain of salt.

-  * Revenues tended to increases as movies became more "adult" -- PG movies made more than G, PG-13 more than PG, and R more than PG-13.
+  * Revenues tended to increase as movies became more "adult" -- PG movies made more than G, PG-13 more than PG, and R more than PG-13.
 NC-17 movies did the worst out of all the ratings.

   * My hunch that budget had little impact on Oscar nominations was proved to be true.
 When you think of the big action movies that cost $200 - $300 million to make but are all for show, this makes sense.